As the winner of the prestigious races and national championships, John Bowe is one of the greatest legends of the Australian motorsport.

 Successful period in the open-wheels racing

-He was born on 16th of April, 1954 in Devonport, Tasmania, and began racing as a teenager, competing in Formula Vee.
+Born in April 1954 in Devonport, Tasmania, John Bowe began racing as a teenager, competing in Formula Vee.
 In 1971, he won the Tasmanian state championship and by the end of 1977, he competed in the lower ranks of the formula racing in Australia.

 John Bowe started his career in formula racing